Harshdeep26/projects/README.md

 If the word exists, it's correctly spelled.
 If the word does not exist, find words with a similar prefix and suggest alternatives.
 Suggestions are generated recursively by traversing the Trie from the last matching letter of the prefix.

+Example Runs:

+Input 1
+Enter a word to check spelling: apple

+Output 1
+apple is spelled correctly!

+Input 2
+Enter a word to check spelling: bal

+Output 2
+bal is not found!
+Did you mean:
+- ball
+- balloon

+Input 3
+Enter a word to check spelling: xyz

+Output 3
+xyz is not found!
+No suggestions available!